pzniub/learngit/readme.txt

-Git is a version control
+Git is a distributed version control systrm.
 Git is a free sofrware